We believe in price transparency and billing accountability and we understand that bills for medical care can be confusing. Our staff is here to help.

 A: For our non-insured or “cash pay” patients, we automatically give a 10% discount.
 If our patients pay their bill in full within first 30 days after the first billing statement, we give an additional 10% discount on their total bill.
 We strongly suggest that cash-pay patients who are struggling with financial hardship take advantage of the various payment plans and financial assistance programs we offer.

 A: For those who qualify, we offer financial assistance up to 100%.
-In order to request financial assistance from the hospital, you must fill out and return a Financial Assistance Assessment form.
+In order to request financial assistance from the hospital, you must fill out and return a Financial Aid Application.
 Applications are reviewed by a committee which will usually give a decision within 30 days.
-We also offer payment plans with no interest for 6 months, and longer term plans through MedSource with 9.9% interest rate annually.
+We offer payment plans with no interest for 6 months, and longer term plans through MedSource.